-All staff will be aware that children being absent (or missing) from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
+All staff will be aware that children missing from education or absent persistently, without explanation and/or for prolonged periods can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
 Further, it may also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
 We are also aware that absence can increase any existing safeguarding risks.

 Attendance is closely monitored at HCH to support us in identifying abuse and acting early.
 Our staff will be aware of our school's or college's unauthorised absence procedures and children missing education procedures.
 We notify children's services if a child who has a social worker is absent from school without a suitable explanation.
-We make sure we have more than one emergency contact number for each pupil, which supports the school's procedure for addressing children missing and absent from education.
-We work in partnership with Achieving for Children when patterns of absence give rise to concern, including notifying them when a pupil leaves our school without a new school being named.
+We make sure we have more than one emergency contact number for each child, which supports the school's procedure for addressing children missing and absent from education.
+We work in partnership with Achieving for Children when patterns of absence give rise to concern, including notifying them when a child leaves our school without a new school being named.